History and Traditions

-Gene Thrailkill took control of the marching band in 1966 and made drastic changes including the adoption of the athletic marching style, playing the popular music of the day and originating the "Diamond Ohio" formation to give the band its own trademark.
+Gene Thrailkill took control of the marching band in 1966 and made drastic changes.
+These changes included the adoption of the athletic marching style, playing the popular music of the day and originating the "Diamond Ohio" formation to give the band its own trademark.

 In 1968, sophomore drum major David Fowler began the tradition of dancing to the new and popular rock tunes of the time.
-The first dance piece used by the entire band was called "Ain't Been Good" and the 110 still performs the song.
+The first dance piece used by the entire band was called "Ain't Been Good" - a song the 110 still performs today.

 The band's history also includes being the first marching band ever to perform in New York's Carnegie Hall (October 28, 1976) and playing at the Presidential Inaugural Parade and Ball in 1993.